-Other operating revenue consists of various fees that are collected, such as statement fees, Pay By Plate fees and fees received for collecting revenue on behalf of other entities.
-Other operating revenue increased by 13% between fiscal years 2021 and 2022 and increased by 1% between fiscal years 2022 and 2023.
-The increase in fiscal year 2022 and 2023 is due to a rise in fees collected from the court system for uniform traffic citations.
+Other operating revenue consists of various fees that are collected, such as statement fees, and fees received for collecting revenue on behalf of other entities.
+Other operating revenue increased by 1% between fiscal years 2022 and 2023 and increased by 29% between fiscal years 2023 and 2024.
+The increase in fiscal year 2023 and 2024 is due to a rise in fees collected from the court system for uniform traffic citations.

 Preservation expense includes such items as resurfacing and restriping.
 The budgeted amounts are based on projected requirements to keep the roadway in good condition and, therefore, the expenses related to preservation can vary significantly from year to year.
-Preservation expense increased 3% in fiscal year 2022 and then increased 13% in fiscal year 2023.
-These uneven growth figures should be expected as the system matures, and various sections need additional attention.
+Preservation expense increased 13% in fiscal year 2023 and then decreased 32% in fiscal year 2024.
+These ups and downs should be expected as the system matures, and various sections need additional attention.

 Other expenses are expenses that were not part of CFX's OM&A budget, but also were not capitalized.
 These expenses are expected to fluctuate from year to year depending upon the amount spent on non-capitalized projects.
-Other expenses decreased by 46% between fiscal years 2021 and 2022 and then increased by 64% between fiscal year 2022 and 2023.
-This increase is largely due to additional program support and a rise in new pilot programs and feasibility studies that are not eligible to be capitalized.
+Other expenses increased by 64% between fiscal years 2022 and 2023 and then decreased by 3% between fiscal year 2023 and 2024.
+The increase in 2023 is largely due to additional program support and a rise in new pilot programs and feasibility studies that are not eligible to be capitalized.
+2024 although decreasing by 3%, remained fairly stable reflecting a continuation of this rise in program support.

-There was a loss of \$4.5 million in capital assets in fiscal year 2022 and a loss of \$7.1 million in 2023.
+There was a loss of \$7.1 million in capital assets in fiscal year 2023 and a loss of \$3.8 million in 2024.
 There have been various bridges, signs and toll plaza lanes removed and/or demolished to make way for road widening, extension and interchange projects over the past few fiscal years.
-The majority of the loss in fiscal year 2022 is attributed to the disposal of old toll equipment that was recently replaced with the toll system upgrade project.
-The bulk of the loss in fiscal year 2023 was due to a bridge that was torn down and some signs that were replaced.
+The bulk of the loss in fiscal year 2023 and 2024 was due to 2 bridges that were torn down and some signs that were replaced.